joshij1979/kaggle_plant_seedlings/README.md

 In order to run the code you need to download the data from [the competition website](https://www.kaggle.com/c/plant-seedlings-classification/data) and put them into `data` directory.

-To make the development faster, I've manually created a sample subset by taking 2 images from each class and using 4 test images.
+To make the development faster, I've manually created a sample subset by taking 5 images from each class and using 4 test images.
 The data structure is the same as in the original data, but it's under `data/sample` directory.

+To create validation set I used `validation-set-creator.ipynb` .

 ## GPU